MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bidispl/nf-bidispl-ibidirequest-getoutputdata.md

 ## -returns

 The method returns one of the following values.
-For more information about COM error codes, see <a href="/windows/win32/seccrypto/common-hresult-values">Error Handling</a>.
+For more information about COM error codes, see <a href="/windows/win32/com/com-error-codes">COM Error Codes</a>.

 <table>
 <tr>